How to Grow Tuberous Drosera

 The key for a successful cultivation of tuberous Drosera is to closely mimic the conditions tuberous Drosera are subjected to in nature.

 Tuberous Drosera are picky about the temperatures.
 If temperatures drop below 0°C(32°F) and the pot is freezing the plant will die and you can only hope that a few roots survive to build a new plant and that this plant becomes strong enough to form a tuber, when the growing period is over.
-If the temperature is only for some hours under 0°C(32°F) and even if the dew is freezing there is a chance that the sundew survives.
+If the temperature is only for some hours under 0°C (32°F) and not totally frozen even if the dew is freezing there is a chance that the sundew survives.

 On the other hand, if tuberous Drosera receive temperatures above 25 °C (75 °F) for one week or longer, the plants will think the dry summer is approaching.
 In response, they will begin to remove nutrients from the above ground parts of the plant in order to build a subterraneous tuber.
 At this time, it will appear that the plant is dying.

 Therefore the temperatures during the growing season should be between 5 to 20 °C (40 and 70 °F).
-Mine are kept in the house at temperatures around 20 °C (70 °F) at daytime hold winter long and this works well.
+Mine are kept in the basement of my house at temperatures around 15 to 20 °C (70 °F) at daytime and 10 to 15 °C at nighttime hold winter long and this works well.

 In the dormancy season the temperatures should be above 20 °C (70-75°F) but also try avoid temperatures that are too hot.
 Don’t worry if there are some days with cooler temperatures, but this time shouldn’t be longer than a week or more, otherwise the tubers can start to sprout.